Note the odd button-like flowers, with barely visible petals.

 Other Names Missouri snakeroot, Prairie-dock, American feverfew, Parthenium

-Habitat Wild Quinine is a perennial native of Eastern N. America found growing in prairies, rock outcrops, waste places and roadsides from Maryland to Minnesota and Georgia, as far west as Wisconsin and Arkansas.
+Wild Quinine is a perennial native of Eastern North America found growing in prairies, rock outcrops, waste places and roadsides from Maryland to Minnesota and Georgia, as far west as Wisconsin and Arkansas.